UBC uses the following calculations in order to determine how much funding you can receive for each loan period.

 The calculation includes living amounts based on BC’s moderate standard of living as well as tuition, books, supplies, and student fees.

-In order to assess your loan eligibility, UBC must include any scholarships, awards, or additional student loan funding from UBC or external organizations you are receiving.
+In order to assess your loan eligibility, UBC will include any scholarships, awards, Direct Subsidized Loan, or additional student loan funding from UBC or external organizations that you are receiving.

 It’s very important that you disclose any amounts you are awarded while receiving US student loans; undisclosed scholarships or awards can affect your ability to receive future funding.

 Money you earn through working, work learn programs, or research grants that are considered as income aren’t included in this calculation.

 If you’re an undergraduate dependent student, your parents’ Expected Family Contribution (EFC) will determine whether or not you receive subsidized loan funding.

 When calculating your eligible funding, UBC must abide by the US Department of Education’s yearly loan limits as well as lifetime (or aggregate) limits if you’ve received Direct Subsidized and Direct Unsubsidized Loan funding before.

 To offer you the best possible student loan package, UBC will first assess you for Direct Loan funding – Subsidized and Unsubsidized, in that order.
 Depending on your need and eligibility, you will then be assessed for Direct Plus funding as long as you’ve applied for it.
 Finally, to cover any remaining gaps in your need, you will be assessed for Sallie Mae funding as long as you’ve applied for it.